SaschaPeukert/BelegParallelAlgorithmsNeo4j/README.md

 **1. Build it:**

+This Java project is built with [Maven](http://maven.apache.org).
+With this command maven will generate a jar file for you:

         mvn install

 **2. Start it with***

         java -jar <JAR> A B C D E F G H I J

          A = Name of the Algorithmus (RW, SCC, WCC)